surajp/two-step-file-upload/README.md

 ### Uploading files to Salesforce

 The second LWC (`fileUploadSF`) uploads the file to Salesforce as a new `ContentDocument`.
 You can, optionally, specify the record Id of the file's parent record.
+You may also choose to automatically advance to the next step after the file upload is complete.

 ## Benefits